dividedsky/dev_journal/content/blog/week-one/index.md

 ![Schema](./schema.png)

 This schema provides most of the functionality we needed to begin our project, although we have made several changes to it and will most likely need to make a few more as the project grows.

+Our back end has been deployed on [heroku](https://refreshr.herokuapp.com/teachers).
+It currently displays 500 teachers created with faker.

+Our front end has been depolyed to [netlify](https://refreshr-app.netlify.com/).
+It is pulling the data from the backend and displaying the first name of all teachers in the database.